near the modern Intracoastal Waterway entering Mobile Bay in Alabama is evidence of a canal (red dots) excavated 1,400 years ago

 Canals were built in Virginia for two main reasons: waterpower and transportation.
+In western states irrigation canals are common, but not in Virginia.

 The smallest of the canals, designed to provide mechanical energy from falling water, were simple ditches and flumes connecting millponds/creeks to gristmills. east of Tidewater, topography-conscious colonists found places to build mills.
 West of Tidewater, there was enough topographic relief for falling water to power gristmills on nearly every perennial stream.